clay-bwo/personal-data/README.md

 coding concepts i like
 1. code maintenance-machines break down over time and code is no different!
 2. speed and performance are necessary to any project -- may require lower level understanding
-3. more features are great, they give apps more reality
+3. more features are always a way to improve past a fundamental base, they give apps more reality